 1. Both genders have testosterone circulating in their bloodstream, although women have far less.
 Testosterone is produced in the testicles, ovaries and adrenal glands.

-When pregnancy begins, the development of reproductive organs for males begins as well.
+When pregnancy begins, the development of reproductive organs for males starts as well.

 2. Testosterone regulates several processes from fat distribution to red blood cell production.

-3. People ascribed youth-restoring powers to the testicles for a long period of time.
+3. People ascribed youth-restoring powers to the testicles for a long period.